oliviamirascian/CSE455_FinalWebsite/index.md

 **Blur Filter Comparison:** Box Filter Deblurring achieves the most satisfactory outputs, with most models result in significantly deblurred and close to grayscaled original images.
 The outputs also seems to work well with Gaussian Deblurring although it is essential to do hyper-parameter tuning to achieve good results.
 However, the outputs of Motion Deblurring are not too well, as they are still very blurry.
 Even Model 2's results are still blurry, they are just much less compared to the other two.
 This suggests that our models are not the suitable ones to deblur Motion blurred images yet, and we may need to consider different approaches, such as Autoencoders, GANs and much more complex Deep CNNs should we continue extending our project.

 ## Conclusion and Future Works
+During this project, as we explored the various altered SRCNN models we learned and gained experience on working with different Deep Convolutional Neural Network in Pytorch.
+Future work may include training a larger data set with a higher epoch to train the data for longer and compare the performance.
+We could also extend this project by adjusting the training and testing to be suitable on colored images

 ## References
 1. C. Dong, C. C. Loy, K. He and X. Tang, "Image Super-Resolution Using Deep Convolutional Networks," in IEEE Transactions on Pattern Analysis and Machine Intelligence, vol. 38, no. 2, pp. 295-307, 1 Feb.
 2016, doi: 10.1109/TPAMI.2015.2439281.